localstack/docs/content/en/user-guide/aws/sns/index.md

    --notification-endpoint test@gmail.com
 {{< /command >}}

-You can configure the SNS Subscription attributes, using the `SubscriptionArn` from the previous step.
-Run the following command to set the `RawMessageDelivery` attribute for the subscription:
+You can configure the SNS Subscription attributes, using the `SubscriptionArn` returned by the previous step.
+For example, run the following command to set the `RawMessageDelivery` attribute for the subscription:

 {{< command >}}
 $ awslocal sns set-subscription-attributes \